 Once a year, I like to take them out on their annual shopping trip, which we all despise.
 I cry, they cry, the fitter cries.
 Collectively, we would make a terrific reality TV show.
 You see, bra shopping is like going to the dentist.
 You know you have to do it, but you try to prolong the inevitability of a visit for as long as you can.
 Right until your tooth falls out, or in my case, one of my breasts hits the floor.

-My first port of call was the Grafton street institution, Brown Thomas.
+My first port of call was the Grafton Street institution, Brown Thomas.
 The range for bigger cup sizes is not the largest here, but what is there is fantastic.
 The lovely Karen was my bra guru and provided me with my first shocker of the day.
 She told me I was a 34H and not the 38G that I had been so wrongly fitted as before.
 She explained to me that the bigger the boob, the tighter the back has to be.
 I was measuring between a 34 and 36 back and Karen assured me that choosing the smaller size would benefit me more in terms of support and longevity.
 Bras always tend to loosen after the first 3-4 wears.
-The Fantasie ‘Jacqueline’ Full Cup Bra was the one that Karen hoisted me into.
+The Fantasie ‘Jacqueline’ Full Cup Bra was the one that Karen hoisted me into (the above bra, also by Fantasie, is another great option).
 The full cup gave a more rounded shape and this particular bra had extra side support that prevented any overspill.
 Instantly, my shoulders became narrower and my waist appeared.
 Karen explained that because the bra I had been wearing was too big, my entire top half appeared bigger in size due to lack of support.

 Peaches and Cream